 Once Skype or Zoom or WhatsApp have been installed on the device, the app can be configured to display a small icon in the bottom right corner of the screen that will launch the selected app when touched.

 In Skype only, the app will try to call the identified Skype Contact automatically.

-Please Note: When the call finishes the Skype/Zoom app will not close automatically and therefore the screen will not return to Dementia Diary until closed manually.
+Please Note: When the call finishes the app may not close automatically and therefore the screen will not return to the application until closed manually.

 The locale (language and voice) of the app can be changed by entering a supported string.
 A full list of strings can be found here: https://stackoverflow.com/questions/7973023/what-is-the-list-of-supported-languages-locales-on-android

 The user can modify the font sizes, types and screen colours of the default screen if required.
 These options are now deprecated, replaced with the manual layout feature described above.